-Indicators: Access to the Labour Market

-1. Does the law allow for access to the labour market for asylum seekers? ☐ Yes ☒ No
+1. Indicators: Access to the Labour Market Does the law allow for access to the labour market for asylum seekers? ☐ Yes ⊠ No

-As a result of the March 2017 amendments,227 in the current state of crisis due to mass migration asylum seekers no longer have access to the labour market.
+As a result of the March 2017 amendments,261 in the current state of crisis due to mass migration asylum seekers no longer have access to the labour market.
 They are neither entitled to work in the premises of the reception centres nor at any other work place.
 The new regulation is clearly in violation of Article 15 of the recast Reception Conditions Directive.

-The March 2017 amendments are applicable in ongoing asylum procedures, and those asylum seekers who were to be entitled to work because 9 months had passed since their procedure started have also been excluded from access to the labour market.
+The March 2017 amendments are applicable in on-going asylum procedures, therefore, those asylum seekers who were to be entitled to work around the introduction of the new provision, because 9 months had passed since their procedure started, are also prevented access to the labour market.

-Outside of the application of state of crisis due to mass migration, according to the regulations previously in force asylum seekers could work in the premises of the reception centre, without obtaining a work permit.
-Only after 9 months could asylum seekers also work outside the centres, in accordance with the general rules applicable to foreigners.
+According to the regulations262 previously in force, asylum seekers were able to undertake employment in the premises of the reception centre, without obtaining a work permit.
+After 9 months from the start of the asylum procedure could asylum seekers also work outside the centres, in accordance with the general rules applicable to foreigners.

-The employer had to request a work permit - valid for 1 year and renewable - from the local employment office.
-Asylum seekers could only apply for jobs which were not taken by Hungarians or nationals of the European Economic Area, therefore subject to a labour market test.
+Under the regulations applied prior to March 2017, the employer had to request a work permit - valid for 1 year and renewable - from the local employment office.
+Asylum seekers could only apply for jobs, which were not taken by Hungarians or nationals of the European Economic Area, therefore subject to a labour market test.